telerik/maui-docs/knowledge-base/datagrid-apply-hover-style-decorationstyle-cellcontenttemplate.md

 # Notes

 - When using a custom `CellContentTemplate`, the `CellContentStyle` may not be respected as the template overrides the default behavior.
+- For more information on defining visual states in a style, refer to the [.NET MAUI - Visual States | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/visual-states?view=net-maui-8.0) documentation.
 - If you prefer to use styles, you can define visual states for the hover effect in a style and apply it to the label or the specific UI control.
-- For more information on defining visual states in a style, refer to the [Visual states - .NET MAUI](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/visual-state-manager#visual-states) documentation.
+Refer to Microsoft documentation [.NET MAUI - Visual States in a Style | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/visual-states?view=net-maui-8.0#define-visual-states-in-a-style)